PaulHofma/tracklete-analysis/README.md

 ## Requirements:
 ### GUI version:
 None!
-It should work out of the box (which is why the file size is a bit big...).
-Currently there is only a windows version, sadly, but expect at least a working version for OSX shortly.
+It should work out of the box (which is why the program has such a large size, unfortunately).
+Currently there is only a Windows 10 version, sadly, but expect at least a working version for OSX shortly.

 ### GUI-less version:
 You'll need to have Python 3 installed.
 In addition, Tracklete Analyzer makes use of the following libraries, which may or may not have come pre-installed with the Python distribution you have installed: